Turley: Mueller Seizure of Trump Emails an Illegal ‘Coup Stick’

 Says Turley,

-Turley warns that Mueller’s move on the confidential General Services Administration (GSA)-held transition emails "takes his investigation into uncertain legal territory," and if upheld, could create some new law in his favor.
+Turley warns that Mueller’s move on the confidential General Services Administration (GSA)-held transition e-mails "takes his investigation into uncertain legal territory," and if upheld, could create some new law in his favor.

 The GSA only provides space for transition records, while the National Archives controls access, and has expressly maintained that materials that [transition team] members create or receive are not presidential records, but private materials, and thus, the GSA has agreed to delete "all data on [computing] devices" used by transition staff.